 Dopple Press began in 2015 as Brighton’s first & only dedicated Risograph printers.
 Dopple is run by designer Liv White, “the concept behind Dopple is passion for the Riso print process, DIY culture and forming products with creatives for creatives.
 It’s all about the love of collaboration and creation.”

-Brighton CCA will be working with Dopple Press online for the duration of the programme to create new artworks with all that participate.
+Brighton CCA worked with Dopple Press online for the duration of the programme to create new artworks with all that participate.